Teaching English in Thailand; An Interview with Me

-So I ended up getting interviewed about my time teaching English in Thailand, I thought I would whack the questions, answers and link to the website.
-There are many more FAQ about teaching English on my blog
+So I ended up getting interviewed about my time teaching English in Thailand, I thought I would transcribe the questions and answers for anyone else who is interested in Teaching English in Thailand.
+Also, there are many more FAQ about teaching English on my blog.

 How long did you teach English in Thailand?